-The main difference between BOLT v1 and BOLT v2 is that BOLT v2 comes with full on-device navigation so it can recalculate routes when off-course.
-It also has a better, colored display and easier-to-click buttons.
-In addition, BOLT v2 features USB-C charging port (BOLT v1 uses MicroUSB).
+The main difference between BOLT v1 and BOLT v2 is that BOLT v2 has full on-device navigation to recalculate routes when off-course.
+It also has a better-colored display and easier-to-click buttons.
+In addition, BOLT v2 features a USB-C charging port (BOLT v1 uses MicroUSB).
 Other features remained similar.

 ELEMNT BOLT v1 vs. BOLT v2 Differences